foundryvtt/dnd5e/wiki/Advancement-Type-Item-Grant.md

 The other way is using the checkboxes for each of the items in the list.
 Checking one of these boxes with the main optional option unchecked results in that item only being optional and defaulting to unchecked.
 If the main optional property is checked and one of the items is also checked, then that item will start unchecked by default, rather than checked.

+There are two sorting modes to the items list.
+By default it is set to manual sorting, allowing individual item entries to be rearranged using the drag handles on the right side of each item row.
+The button the top right can be used to toggle to alphabetical sorting.

 ![Grant Items Configuration](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/advancement/item-grant-configuration-spells.jpg)

 When using the advancement to grant spells to a character, additional controls will appear that allow configuring the added spell.
-These controls allow for setting a specific ability modifier and preparation method on the added spell, as well is giving it limited uses.
+These controls allow for setting a options for ability modified, spellcasting method, and preparation mode on the added spell, as well is giving it limited uses.

 The way in which limited uses are added varies depending on the preparation method and the "Require Slot" checkbox:
-- "Preparation Method" is *Spellcasting* or *Pact Magic*, "Required Slot" is *unchecked*: A new [Forward activity](Activity-Type-Forward) will be added to the spell allowing it to be case a number of times and to be cast using spell slots as normal.
+- "Spellcasting Method" is *Spellcasting* or *Pact Magic*, "Required Slot" is *unchecked*: A new [Forward activity](Activity-Type-Forward) will be added to the spell allowing it to be case a number of times and to be cast using spell slots as normal.
-- "Preparation Method" is *Spellcasting* or *Pact Magic*, "Required Slot" is *checked*: The original spell casting activity will be modified with limited uses requiring both a limited use and a spell slot to be spent to cast the spell.
+- "Spellcasting Method" is *Spellcasting* or *Pact Magic*, "Required Slot" is *checked*: The original spell casting activity will be modified with limited uses requiring both a limited use and a spell slot to be spent to cast the spell.
-- "Preparation Method" is *At Will*, *Innate*, or *Ritual Only*: The original spell casting activity will be modified with limited uses allowing the spell to be cast that many times.
+- "Spellcasting Method" is *At Will*, *Innate*, or *Ritual Only*: The original spell casting activity will be modified with limited uses allowing the spell to be cast that many times.
 The spell cannot be cast using a spell slot.

 ## Usage